By Andrew Stuart

 “It’s a very energetically costly way to make a living,” Black said.
 “So the question is, Why would people go to so much trouble, expend so much energy on a meager return?
 The short answer is, because they had to.”

 The shelters also preserve spiritual and creative dimensions of ancient life.
 In work on White Shaman Cave, archeologist Carolyn Boyd makes a powerful case that its rock-art mural represents a creation narrative.
 “Dirt” archeologists have often been skeptical of rock-art interpretation.
-But in the new project, Black has partnered with Boyd’s rock-art center, the Shumla Foundation.
+But in the new project, Black has partnered with Boyd’s rock-art center, the Shumla Archaeological Research and Education Center.
 The partnership, Black said, can produce a richer understanding of ancient life.

 “So these place weren’t just for putting sacred imagery up on the walls, or recording their belief systems in that way, nor were they just for baking plants for food,” Black said.
 “They were part of the same thing – life.”